dogweather/forkful/content/en/bash/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?

-Regular expressions (regex) in Bash allow you to search, manipulate, and handle strings and files based on specific patterns.
-Programmers use regex for tasks like input validation, parsing log files, and data extraction because it offers a flexible and powerful way to specify patterns for complex text processing needs.

 ## How to:

 ### Basic Pattern Matching
 To find if a string matches a pattern, you can use `grep`, a command-line utility for searching plain-text data sets for lines that match a regular expression: